mdhaffar/Acoustic_model_personalisation/README.md

 2/ Methodology:

-A - Train a generic acoustic model
+A - Train a generic acoustic model (use the script )

 B - For all data in perso1 and perso2 FineTune the generic acoustic model using only the 5 first minutes (use the script )